Who can attend Camp Summit?

 How are medications handled?

 Volunteer nurses will help administer medications as prescribed.
 When prompted, please list all medications on your child's registration form.
-If they are under 18, the camp nurses will safely store all medications.
+The camp nurses will safely store all medications.
 Inhalers and EpiPens can stay with the student and their chaperones for emergency use.
 Parents will have an opportunity to meet with our camp nurses at the start of camp to discuss any medications, special needs or behavioral issues.

 Can I volunteer at Camp Summit?